PradhakshanaD/Google-Data-Analytics-Capstone-Project/README.md

 Documentation: R Markdown file knitted as a PDF file with code, output, and comments.

 This project offers valuable insights into various attributes of dog breeds, providing a comprehensive analysis that can be useful for breeders, owners, and enthusiasts.
 The code and documentation serve as a resource for understanding the analysis process.

+#### Tableau Dashboard Visualization:
+The visualization presented in this project is inspired by an infographic named "Knowledge is Beautiful".
+The Tableau dashboard offers an interactive exploration of the analyzed data, providing insights.
+It aims to visually represent the findings of the analysis in a user-friendly and engaging manner.